Pavornoc/PythonHunt/README.md

 * Shodan

-If you do not wish to create an account to get an API key for these platforms, you can comment out their functions at the end of the code and just use the data from WHOIS, AlienVault, Robtex, and IP Info.
+If you do not wish to create an account to get an API key for these platforms, you can use the `--platforms` argument to only enable the platforms you want to use.

 #### Installation and Requirements